Harnessing Multifamily Technology, Proptech, and Web 3.0

 Which crowdfunding platforms should you keep on your watchlist?

 Fundrise is the leading real estate crowdfunding and investment platform.
-The top real estate companies across the country use Fundrise to expand their network and raise capital.
+The top real estate companies nationwide use Fundrise to expand their network and raise capital.
 But why exactly is this application leading crowdfunding?
-First off, Fundrise is providing lower costs than traditional lenders and equity partners for mixed-use and multifamily developments.
+First, Fundrise provides lower costs than traditional lenders and equity partners for mixed-use and multifamily developments.
 And second, Fundrise requires approval for each project before offering its service; once approved, they fund the investment upfront.
 Fundrise then seeks out suited investors through ongoing reporting and evaluation.

 Selequity is an investment platform that aims to make raising capital much simpler.
 Selequity connects advisors and investors with commercial real estate opportunities from proven sponsors.
-Essentially, this makes it easier for investors to fund a project with limited entry requirements, which in turn, increases the number of projects getting started.
+This makes it easier for investors to fund a project with limited entry requirements, increasing the number of projects getting started.

-These are just two of many real estate crowdfunding applications that have disrupted the market.
-The thing about multifamily technology is, that once someone makes something work, someone else will try to make it better.
+These two of many real estate crowdfunding applications have disrupted the market.
+The thing about multifamily technology is that once someone makes something work, someone else will try to improve it.

 2. Online marketplaces are paving the way for multifamily innovation.

 The internet has become the new marketplace, connecting one individual with a good or service to another interested individual.
 An online community marketplace is simply a virtual space for buying, selling, and sharing goods directly between parties.
 No middleman, corporation, or computerized answering systems.

 For example, many of the apps we use regularly (e.g. Uber, Airbnb, LinkedIn) transform the way we seek out goods and services.
 The multifamily industry especially is becoming more tech-savvy by connecting customers and properties in real time.